Bedrock-OSS/bedrock-wiki/docs/guide/software-preparation.md

 Download Gimp: https://www.gimp.org/

 - **Paint.net**
 Paint.net is a simple yet powerful image editing and art software.
-Paint.net may not have a vast array of tools like Krita nad GIMP, but it does offer simplicity and ease of use.
+Paint.net may not have a vast array of tools like Krita and GIMP, but it does offer simplicity and ease of use.
 Pros: Easy to use and learn.
 Cons: Only works on Windows.